ess-dive-workspace/essdive-hydrologic-monitoring/README.md

 ## About the Hydrological Monitoring Reporting Format
 The ESS-DIVE Hydrologic Monitoring Reporting Format is intended for water level, temperature, electrical conductivity, specific conductance, dissolved oxygen, and pH data measured in situ using sensors deployed in water bodies.
 The user can also include data from variables/parameters outside the scope.

+## Updates in v1.0.1
+In March 2025, a patch version of the Hydrologic Monitoring reporting format was made to improve the overall experience with the associated reporting format documentation.
+Additionally, the standard reporting format keyword and standard term were added to the HydroRF_Instructions.md file.

 ## Access
 Read about the Reporting Format and access all of the files at the [GitBook](https://ess-dive.gitbook.io/hydrologic-monitoring-data-and-metadata/), [GitHub](https://github.com/ess-dive-workspace/essdive-hydrologic-monitoring), or ESS-DIVE dataset.
 If you're new to the Reporting Format, we recommend using the [GitBook](https://ess-dive.gitbook.io/hydrologic-monitoring-data-and-metadata/).